The Arm architecture provides the foundations for the design of a processor or core, things we refer to as a Processing Element (PE).

 Differences between reference manuals and user guides

-The documents we have looked at so far, Arm ARMs, TRMs and CIMs, are reference manuals.
+The documents we have looked at so far, Arm Architecture Reference Manuals, TRMs and CIMs, are reference manuals.
 This means that they do not provide guidance on how to use the processor.
-For example, the Arm ARM does not have a section on how to turn on an MMU.
+For example, the Arm Architecture Reference Manual does not have a section on how to turn on an MMU.

 This structure is deliberate, and is intended to keep a clear divide between the technical detail of what the architecture requires, which is found in reference manuals, and documents that provide more general guidance, such as this guide.
 Some general guidance documents will introduce concepts, and others provide instructions for you to follow.